DavidBootle/Auto-Connect-4/README.md

 ### `toggleTimedFill()`
 This function is run whenever "Turn On Pulse Fill" or "Turn Off Pulse Fill" is clicked.

+### `reset()`
+This function is run when the "Go Again" button is pressed.
+It clears the board, starts the game clock, and sets variables to their default values.

 ## Dev Variables
 These variables control various aspects of the game.
 Changing them will likely break the game, but feel free to play around with them and see what they do.